 - Typical Supporting documents include: documentation of unemployment compensation, disability benefits, SS benefits, current year tax return; UT Tyler Financial Aid Verification documents

 - Loss of a one-time "lump sum" payment of money from prior year income is no longer

 - Typical Supporting documents include: documentation explaining source of nonrecurring income military bonus, divorce, death, etc; current year tax return; UT Tyler Financial Aid Verification documents

 Submitting a Special Circumstance:

 Use the form below to complete and submit the special circumstances request.
 The form and all supporting documents can be mailed, faxed, e-mailed or dropped off in person at the One Stop Service Center.
 Remember that this request requires multiple supporting documents in addition to the form.
 A completed form with ALL supporting documents must be submitted at the same time.
 Incomplete submissions will be immediately rejected and deleted or shredded.
 If your submission is rejected you will receive an e-mail to re-submit the entire packet.

 What happens next:

 Upon receipt of all required documents, a preliminary review to ensure the submission is accurate and complete.
 Within 1 week of submission you will be notified if there are any questions or if any additional documentation is required.
 Once the submission is verified as complete, the financial aid office will process updates to your FAFSA.
-Your school will contact you with the results.
+A financial aid officer will contact you with the results.
 Expect a three week turn-around time in full process once a completed submission is received.